DeveloperZeeshu/URL-Shortener/README.md

-# 🔗 Express URL Shortener with EJS, Routes & Controllers
+# 🔗 Express URL Shortener with EJS, Routes & Controllers, MongoDB

-A modular and beginner-friendly **URL shortener** app built using **Node.js + Express**.
-It uses the **MVC pattern** with:
-- EJS for templating
-- Routes and Controllers for logic separation
-- `links.json` for storing data
+A full-stack URL shortener built with **Node.js**, **Express.js**, and **MongoDB**.

+Users can shorten long URLs by entering a custom or random short code.
+The shortened links are stored in a MongoDB collection and displayed on the home page using **EJS templates**.

 ---